 - Mafia Princess: Grace turns out to be one.

-- Messianic Archetype: Grace throughout pretty much the whole play.
+- Messianic Archetype: Grace throughout the whole play.
 She offers inspiration and kindness, asking only to be allowed to help others and live peacefully among them.
-Eventually, she suffers for the sins of others and even ends up lugging around a cross-analog.
-In the end she's offered up as a sacrifice by the towns people and her father shows up to save her.
-Then it's all turned on its head when he talks her OUT of turning the other cheek any longer and she has the town wiped out for what they did to her
+Eventually, she suffers for the sins of others and even ends up lugging around a cross analog.
+In the end She's offered up as a sacrifice by the towns people and her father shows up to save her.
+Then it's all turned on its head when he talks her OUT of turning the other cheek any longer and she has the town wiped out for what they did to her.

 - Middle-of-Nowhere Street